ncatlab/nlab-content/pages/2/5/6/2/2652/content.md

+# Completions
+* table of contents
+{:toc}

+## Idea

 The general idea of completion is that given an object of some sort $C$, we construct from it a larger object, containing $C$ as a subobject, which moreover has certain properties that $C$ might have lacked.
 This larger object is then called the _completion_ of $C$ with respect to these properties.

-* table of contents
-{:toc}

-# Completion and idempotence
+## Completion and idempotence

 Outside of category theory (see below), "completion" is usually used mostly for *idempotent* operations.
 That is, the completion of a thing with respect to some property is itself *complete* with respect to that property, and the completion process doesn't change an object that is already complete.
 From the perspective of [[stuff, structure, property]] this makes sense because we complete with respect to a *property*.
 Namely, according to the yoga of SSP, given some ambient category $K$, the subcategory of objects having a property $P$ should be a *full* subcategory, whose inclusion [[functor]] forgets that property.
 A "completion" operation is then usually a left (or, occasionally, right) [[adjoint functor|adjoint]] to that inclusion functor, making the category of objects with property $P$ [[reflective subcategory|reflective]] (or coreflective).
 Note that a [[full and faithful functor]] with a left adjoint is always [[monadic functor|monadic]] and the monad is [[idempotent monad|idempotent]].